Septh/rollup-plugin-node-externals/README.md

 ```

 #### builtins?: boolean = true
 Set the `builtins` option to `false` if you'd like to use some shims/polyfills for those.
-You'll most certainly need [an other plugin](https://github.com/ionic-team/rollup-plugin-node-polyfills) as well.
+You'll most certainly need [an other plugin](https://www.npmjs.com/package/rollup-plugin-node-polyfills) as well.

 #### builtinsPrefix?: 'add' | 'strip' | 'ignore' = 'add'
 How to handle the `node:` scheme when importing builtins (i.e., `import path from 'node:path'`).
-- If `add` (the default, recommended), the `node:` scheme is always added if missing.
+- If `add` (the default, recommended), the `node:` scheme is always added if missing, so `path` becomes `node:path`.
 In effect, this dedupes your imports of Node builtins by homogenizing their names to their schemed version.
-- If `strip`, the scheme is always removed.
+- If `strip`, the scheme is always removed, so `node:path` becomes `path`.
 In effect, this dedupes your imports of Node builtins by homogenizing their names to their scheme-less version.
 Schemed-only builtins like `node:test` are never stripped.
 - `ignore` will simply leave all builtins imports as written in your code.
+Caveat: if you write `node:path` but one of your bundled dependencies uses `path` (or the other way around), your bundle will end up with both `node:path` and `path` imports.

+>[!NOTE]
-> _Note that scheme handling is always applied, regardless of the `builtins` options being enabled or not._
+> Scheme handling is always applied, regardless of the `builtins` options being enabled or not.

 #### packagePath?: string | string[] = []
+This option allows you to specify which `package.json` file(s) should be scanned for dependencies.

-If you're working with monorepos, the `packagePath` option is made for you.
-It can take a path, or an array of paths, to your package.json file(s).
-If not specified, the default is to start with the current directory's package.json then go up scan for all `package.json` files in parent directories recursively until either the root git directory is reached, the root of the monorepo is reached, or no other `package.json` can be found.
+If not specified, the default is to start with the current directory's `package.json` then go up scan for all `package.json` files in parent directories recursively until either the root git directory is reached, the root of the monorepo is reached, or no other `package.json` can be found.

 #### deps?: boolean = true<br>devDeps?: boolean = false<br>peerDeps?: boolean = true<br>optDeps?: boolean = true
-Set the `deps`, `devDeps`, `peerDeps` and `optDeps` options to `false` to prevent the corresponding dependencies from being externalized, therefore letting Rollup bundle them with your code.
+Set the `deps`, `devDeps`, `peerDeps` and `optDeps` options to `false` to prevent the corresponding dependencies from being externalized, therefore letting Rollup/Vite bundle them with your code.

 #### include?: string | RegExp | (string | RegExp)[] = []
-Use the `include` option to force certain dependencies into the list of externals, regardless of other settings:
+Use the `include` option to force include certain dependencies into the list of externals regardless of other settings:

 ```js
 nodeExternals({